 WASHINGTON, D.C. — Finger pointing began before the Jan.
 6 attack on the U.S. Capitol even ended.

-Many faulted former President Donald Trump for riling up the mob and making baseless claims about election fraud.
+Many faulted then-President Donald Trump for riling up the mob and making baseless claims about election fraud.
 Some criticized security officials for failing to secure the Capitol, or accused the media of divisive reporting that pushed Trump supporters too far.

 Others believe Silicon Valley deserves a fair share of the blame.

 “Social media platforms played a role in radicalizing and emboldening terrorists to attack our Capitol,” said Rep. Anna Eshoo, D-Palo Alto.
 “These American companies must fundamentally rethink algorithmic systems that are at odds with democracy.”

 Eshoo and Rep. Tom Malinowski, D-New Jersey, sent joint letters last week to CEOs Mark Zuckerberg of Facebook, Jack Dorsey of Twitter, Sundar Pichai of Google and Susan Wojcicki of YouTube.
 They called on the executives to make permanent design changes to limit the spread of radicalizing or conspiratorial content.

 “Facebook, like other social media platforms, sorts and presents information to users by feeding them the content most likely to reinforce their existing political biases, especially those rooted in anger, anxiety and fear,” they wrote to Zuckerberg.
 “The algorithms Facebook uses to maximize user engagement on its platform undermine our shared sense of objective reality, intensify fringe political beliefs and facilitate connections between extremist users.”